Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 01.36.44 UTC
+- WIB: Senin, 8 Desember 2025 02.21.37 UTC
-- WITA: Senin, 8 Desember 2025 02.36.44 UTC
+- WITA: Senin, 8 Desember 2025 03.21.37 UTC
-- WIT: Senin, 8 Desember 2025 03.36.44 UTC
+- WIT: Senin, 8 Desember 2025 04.21.37 UTC

 Kutipan Inspiratif:
-"Success and failure are both part of life.
-Both are not permanent."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational